-As students advance through the world of academics, too fearful to experiment in areas in which they made not succeed, they will emerge on the other side with one-sided skills.
+As students advance through the world of academics, too fearful to experiment in areas in which they may not succeed, they will emerge on the other side with one-sided skills.
 They may be highly proficient in a technical area or excellent communicators, but rare is the individual with both skills.
 The chance to try something new and fail is also the chance to develop.
-If we do not allow it in education or business it is to our own detriment.
+If we do not allow it in education it is to our own detriment.